-The Commission established export prices, normal values and dumping margins for UNINDO based on the information provided in the exporter questionnaire response.
+The Commission established export prices, normal values and dumping margins for Tirathai based on the information provided in the exporter questionnaire response.

-The Commission is satisfied that UNINDO was the exporter and established FOB export prices for UNINDO under s.
+The Commission is satisfied that Tirathai was the exporter and established FOB export prices for Tirathai under s.
 269TAB(1)(a) using the price paid by the importer less any charges incurred after exportation.

-The Commission reviewed costs submitted by UNINDO which appeared to be complete.
+Tirathai submitted that the original costs it presented were incorrect as they included re-work costs.
+The Commission has used the original costs as it considers re-work costs must be included in the normal value.
+The Commission reviewed costs submitted by Tirathai which appeared to be complete, although these costs did not include selling, general and administrative expenses.
 Constructed FOB normal values were established under s.
 269TAC(2)(c).
-The Commission included an amount for profit reflecting the profit achieved on domestic sales of like goods (based on the profit achieved on domestic sales of the same general category of goods) by UNINDO.
+The Commission included an amount for profit and selling, general and administrative expenses, based on domestic sales of the same general category of goods by Tirathai.